AlexDoanTB/testSite/_includes/docs/reference/performance-aws-eks-cluster.md

 {:toc}
 <!-- This will parse content of HTML tags as markdown when uncomment {::options parse_block_html="true" /} -->

-ThingsBoard is used in production by numerous companies in both [monolithic](/docs/{{docsPrefix}}reference/monolithic/) and [microservices](/docs/{{docsPrefix}}reference/msa/) (msa) deployment modes.
+ThingsBoard platform is used in production by numerous companies in both [monolithic](/docs/{{docsPrefix}}reference/monolithic/) and [microservices](/docs/{{docsPrefix}}reference/msa/) (msa) deployment modes.
+Even though the monolithic architecture is sufficient for large device fleet, we recommend moving to a microservice clusters once the system eventually faces the 2000 datapoints per second load.
+The vertical scaling of the node (switching to a larger instance or adding more processing resources to the existing server) is less reliable solution compating to the real cluster setup.
+With [ThingsBoard Cloud](https://thingsboard.cloud), we provided many tests before the official launch.
+We learned a lot, and we are still learning.

 This article describes the performance that the ThingsBoard msa installation has shown in the most popular or extreme usage scenarios.
-The documentation is helpful to better understand how ThingsBoard scales horizontally (**clustering**), where and how one should tune the platform to cope with large device fleet.
+The documentation is helpful to better understand how ThingsBoard scales horizontally (**clustering**), where and how one should tune the platform to cope with large device fleet or enormous data injections.

 ## Test methodology

 The goal is to test the ThingsBoard cluster resilience and performance while many agents provision and connect a configurable number of device emulators that constantly publish time-series data over MQTT.
-We used the AWS EKS infrastructure for ThingsBoard; the respective helm charts were exercised to simplify the deployment of 3rd parties (PostgreSQL, Cassandra, Kafka, Zookeeper, and Redis).
+So at least two benchmarking categories &emdash; We used the AWS EKS infrastructure for the ThingsBoard cluster; the respective helm charts were exercised to simplify the deployment of 3rd parties (PostgreSQL, Cassandra, Kafka, Zookeeper, and Redis).
+All the steps below are reproducable.

 ## Setup cluster on AWS EKS